Ask a Principal Broker: Understand What You Are Signing

 • First, take the time to read it.
 That may require printing the contract out or at the least looking at it on a full computer monitor.

-• Second, ask your Realtor questions about what it means.
-Your Realtor should be able to review with you what each paragraph means and what you are agreeing to.
-However, Realtors are not attorneys so if you have legal questions, contact your attorney directly.
-If you need an attorney recommendation, your Realtor can provide that.
+• Second, ask your Broker questions about what it means.
+Your Broker should be able to review with you what each paragraph means and what you are agreeing to.
+However, Brokers are not attorneys so if you have legal questions, contact your attorney directly.
+If you need an attorney recommendation, your Broker can provide that.

 There is a financial risk of breaking a signed contract – buyers can lose their earnest money and Sellers can be sued!
 Not fully understanding what you are committing to by signing the real estate sales agreement can cost you not only financially, but also could cost you the opportunity to buy or sell!